Leprous: History

-In early June 2014 Prog magazine Radio Show on Team Rock Radio in the United Kingdom published tour dates for an Inside Out records showcase featuring labelmates Haken, Maschine and Leprous for Autumn 2014 in the United Kingdom and Europe.
+In early June 2014, Prog magazine Radio Show on Team Rock Radio in the United Kingdom published tour dates for an Inside Out records showcase featuring labelmates Haken, Maschine and Leprous for Autumn 2014 in the United Kingdom and Europe.

 On 25 May 2015, the album The Congregation was released via Inside Out Music.
 A video for the track "The Price" was shot and then released on 8 April.
 On 30 April 2015, another track of the album, "Rewind", was released.

-On 1 March 2017, Leprous announced through their official Facebook page that a new studio album would be released this year.
+On 1 March 2017, Leprous announced through their official Facebook page that a new studio album would be released.
 The album, Malina, was released on 25 August 2017.

 The band released a new single, "Golden Prayers", on 1 June 2018.

 On 25 January 2019, Leprous released a cover of "Angel" by Massive Attack, along with an accompanying music video.
 The band had already performed the cover live during shows in late 2018.

 Leprous entered the studio to record their sixth album in early 2019.
 The album, titled Pitfalls, was officially announced on 26 August 2019, along with the designated release date of 25 October 2019, as well as the artwork and tracklist.

 Leprous continued to regularly perform live throughout 2020 and 2021, with the events streamed online from their home town of Notodden.
 This included performances of each of their studio albums (except Tall Poppy Syndrome) in full, including multiple live debuts and many songs performed for the first time with the band's current lineup.

 On 9 June 2021, Leprous announced their seventh studio album Aphelion, with a release date of 28 August 2021.
-The band announced that the first single from Aphelion will be released on 26 June 2021.
+The band announced that the first single from Aphelion would be released on 26 June 2021.

+On 30 May 2024, Leprous announced the release date of their next album Melodies of Atonement along with its lead single "Atonement" in a blog post on their website as well as their X account.
+Two more singles were released in the interim before the album, "Silently Walking Alone" and "Like a Sunken Ship".